bu-icsg/dana/tests/README.md

 ```
 $ROCKET_CHIP/emulator/emulator-rocketchip-XFilesDanaCppPe1Epb4Config smoke/<test>-p
 ```

+Due to the fact that these are bare-metal, the output is not terrifically interesting (it's either pass/fail).
+Running with Chisel `printf` commands enabled or to generate a waveform produces a more verbose output.

 You can run these through `spike`, but these will naturally fail as `spike` does not have an attached accelerator.